 Essentially, the idea is to upend the traditional teaching model of classroom lecture followed by personal practice at home.
-Instead, instructors can deliver lectures via YouTube as homework, and then spend the next day in class helping their pupils work through sticking-points.
+Instead, instructors deliver lectures via YouTube as homework, and then spend the next day in class helping their pupils work through sticking-points.

 Given how intuitive this model is, it’s little wonder the Khan Academy has proven so wildly successful.
-When Jon Matejcek first mentioned Sal Khan back in March, his site had 2,200 lectures available, and had registered more than 42 million lessons “delivered.”
+When we first mentioned Sal Khan back in March, his site had 2,200 lectures available, and had registered more than 42 million lessons “delivered.”
 Nine months later, those numbers are 2,700 and 90.5 million, respectively.
-Still, one has to wonder whether other areas of learning outside of the schoolhouse could benefit equally from the “flipping revolution.”
-Luckily, in a recent post by Jane Hart, we are presented with an interesting and practical example.
+Still, one has to wonder whether other areas of learning outside of the schoolhouse could benefit equally from the “flipped revolution.”

+Blogger Jane Hart presented an interesting and practical example.
 Recognizing the utility of the flipped classroom model, Jane has recently decided to flip a webinar she will be delivering for an organization in the Netherlands.
 Instead of following the usual model of a lengthy on-screen presentation followed by a necessarily rushed Q&A session, Jane is proposing something entirely different, and perhaps as intuitive as the example noted above.
 As she writes:

 “I have written a blog post about the webinar, in which I have provided the participants with a link to an article I have written and asked them to submit questions (in the comments on the blog post) in advance of the webinar.
 This will give them time to read and reflect on it and come up with some considered questions before the webinar itself.
 We can then use the questions that we have received to plan the structure and format of the webinar.
 It’ll undoubtedly include some very short presentational elements from me – perhaps one or two slides here and there – to support my answers to the questions, but there will be time for a fair amount of discussion, and hopefully some collaborative activities if the webinar software can support this.
 There will also be an opportunity to review the flipped/social webinar model to find out if this is what the participants like/want/find useful, etc.”